-Biography: Bill Rooney earned his Ph.D. from the Department of Chemistry at the State University of New York at Stony Brook in 1990.
+Biography: Bill Rooney earned his Ph.D. from the Department of Chemistry at the Stony Brook University in 1990.
 After a brief stint as a Research Scientist in industry, he pursued an NIH NRSA fellowship in neuroimaging at the Department of Radiology/University of California San Francisco which he completed in 1993.
 Dr. Rooney was an Assistant Professor in the Department of Radiology/UCSF through 1997.
 From 1997-2005 Rooney was a faculty member in the Chemistry Department of Brookhaven National Laboratory, and Spokesperson for the BNL's High-Field MRI Laboratory between 2003-2005.
 Rooney joined the Advanced Imaging Research Center of Oregon Health and Science University in 2005, where he holds his primary appointment as Senior Scientist.
 Dr. Rooney also is a member of OHSU graduate faculty in Neuroscience.

 W.D.
 Rooney, G. Johnson, X. Li, E.R.
 Cohen, S-G Kim, K. Ugurbil, C.S.
 Springer.
 The Magnetic Field and Tissue Dependences of Human Brain 1H2O Longitudinal Relaxation In Vivo.
 Magn.
 Reson.
 Med.
 57:308-318 (2007).

 X. Li, W.D.
 Rooney, C.S.
 Springer.
 A Unified MRI Pharmacokinetic Theory: Intravascular and Extravascular Contrast Reagents.
 Magn.
 Reson.
 Med.
 54:1351-1359 (2005).